WILLS, TRUSTS, ESTATE & RETIREMENT PLANNING

 A few general and important rules follow:

 1. Inspection.
 Inspect any formal documents for accuracy and keep them with all your important documents in a safe place for future reference.
-All legal documents should be well organized and stored in a fireproof safe or in a safe deposit box.
+All legal documents should be well organized and stored in a fireproof safe or in a safe deposit box with your agent as a joint owner of the box.

 2. Taxes.
 This office does not give tax advice.
 Your accountant or tax/investment advisor should have a copy of any financial documents, if applicable.
 This will ensure proper tax credit and tax advice.
 If you do not have an advisor, I can recommend one.